public-data-space/ids-open-data-connector/README.md

 ## Managing Apps
 * Apps can be started and stopped via *Apps*
 * The Apps view lists all currently available docker images on the system
+* The docker service trims the urls of the prebuild images but will list locally built images as is